 In a news story that seems to come right of the screen of a Wes Craven movie, police in Oklahoma discovered two cars submerged at the bottom of a lake while doing training exercises and both cars were full of dead bodies.
-The 1950 Chevy had the bodies of a man and a woman in it.
-Police believe that these are two people who have been listed as missing since the late 1960s.
+The 1950 Chevy had the bodies of a man and two women in it.
+Police believe that these people who have been listed as missing since the late 1960s.
 The 1969 Camaro had the skeletons of three people in it and like the older Chevy, police believe they know who the three people in the Camaro are as there is an open case dating from the early 1970s.

 Reportedly, police discovered the two cars in the remote lake when they were testing out new sonar equipment at the place known as Foss Lake.
-After the cars were located, they were dragged out of the lake and that is when forensics investigators were allowed to deal with the skeletons in all three of them.
+After the cars were located, they were dragged out of the lake and that is when forensics investigators were allowed to deal with the skeletons in both of them.
 Searching open case files, it didn’t take long for authorities to gather who they may be looking at.

 Quoting from an NBC News story -